Do you consider your email signature to be a part of your public relations work?

 Head over to MySignature to create a freebie email signature that looks good.

 You can begin by hooking up your Facebook or LinkedIn account to the site to input your data, or you can add everything in manually.
+If you do this make sure you have a compelling LinkedIn headline.

 On the contact information bar, you can add a decent amount of information for free, but custom fields are only available to users who’ve signed up for a paid package.